 In today’s increasingly fast-paced, interconnected world, the need for high-speed broadband internet access and reliable wireless service is more acute than ever.
 The growth of fibre optic networks has allowed service providers to optimize FTTx — fibre-to-the-X, in which X can refer to various subscriber locations, including homes (H, as in FTTH) and buildings (B, as in FTTB) — with the most effective, cost-efficient connectivity and bandwidth capabilities.

-Optical fiber solutions guarantee subscribers high-quality transmission of video, voice, and data while providing comprehensive end-to-end solutions for maximum return on investment (ROI).
-Fiber optics also allow subscribers to make use of recreational technologies such as HDTV, video on demand, and online gaming.
+Optical fibre solutions guarantee subscribers high-quality transmission of video, voice, and data while providing comprehensive end-to-end solutions for maximum return on investment (ROI).
+Fibre optics also allow subscribers to make use of recreational technologies such as HDTV, video on demand, and online gaming.

 FTTx Solutions from OFS